qwertie/ungglish/index.md

 - Avoids idioms: English has thousands of idioms; Ungglish discourages them.
 Phrases like "hot potato", "at the drop of a hat", "piece of cake" and "keep something at bay" are meaningless in Ungglish.
 Only phrases with an obvious meaning, such as "a blessing in disguise" or "to make a long story short" can be directly translated.
 - More obvious structure: It is easier to pick apart Ungglish sentences and understand their grammar.
 Endings like -ing have fewer grammatical functions.
 - Flexible & expressive: There are many ways to express a thought in Ungglish - including some ways that English won't allow.
-- Slightly simpler phonetics: Ungglish eliminates one consonant and two vowels from English.
+- Slightly simpler sounds: Ungglish eliminates one consonant and two vowels from English.
 - Computer-friendly: Compared to English, Ungglish could be deciphered and translated to other languages more easily (if we can attract computational linguists to the project).
 It should be possible to create a tool to translate Ungglish to English automatically, and we hope to make tools to partially automate the translation process from English to Ungglish.
 - Editor: editors & apps will be written to help you write Ungglish correctly and avoid misusing Ungglish words (help wanted).
-- A secret language: Ungglish is more compact and less well-known than Pig Latin, so English speakers may enjoy using it as a "secret language" among themselves.
+- A secret language: Instead of speaking it to be understood, you can speak it to confuse.
+Ungglish is more compact and less well-known than Pig Latin, so English speakers may enjoy using it as a "secret language" among themselves.

 **Note:** Why "Ungglish" with two Gs and not "Unglish"?
 Because Ungglish is phonetic, NG makes a sound like ng in "sing".
 Therefore, an extra G is required to add a G sound.